kbatsuren/wiktra/README.md

 _(This has been tested on macOS 11.)_

+#### First installation

-In Terminal, `cd` to the main folder and run:
+[Download](https://github.com/kbatsuren/wiktra/archive/refs/heads/master.zip) and unzip the current repo content.
+Then, in Terminal, `cd` to the main folder and run:

 ```
 ./install-mac.sh